bryanhighhill/weekend-redux-feedback-loop/README.md

 After the POST request is made, the user is brought to a page that thanks them for their feedback and includes a button that allows them to return to the homepage and provide more feedback.

+## Stretch Goal #1 - Allow user to update/edit their feedback
+To accomplish this goal, I created a new component called "StatusBar" which is displayed at the top of each page.
+It tracks the progress of where the user is at and after a page has been "completed" it dispatches that status to store.
+Navigation becomes clickable once the user reaches the review page and all forms have been completed.
+They can then click on the section they want to go back and update, using the status bar.
+If a user goes back to edit feedback on a specific page, the button text becomes "update" instead of "next", and when it is clicked, it goes back to the review page instead of the next form page.

 # Duration:

     [BASE GOALS]